Skip to content

 Retention is cheaper than acquisition by a wide margin, and a retained client refers.
 Most agencies underspend here because it doesn’t feel like “marketing.”

-How to sequence a year
+How to sequence a year: the Medicare marketing calendar

-Where to start
+Where to start with Medicare agent marketing

 If you want a numerate read on your own funnel — cost per enrolled member, channel mix, compliance gaps — grab a free marketing audit and we’ll show you the math.
 You can also see the full Medicare marketing service scope or compare it against our other insurance marketing services.
 For a worked example of these levers on a single book, read our Medicare agency case study.
 The agents who win Medicare aren’t the loudest in December.
 They’re the ones who built the list in July.